 Nurses Education Funds, Inc. is a not-for-profit organization which seeks and distributes funds to baccalaureate-prepared registered nurses who are in need of scholarship assistance for graduate study.
 Eligibility requirements vary.
 Please visit www.n-e-f.org for more information.

 Nurse Faculty Loan Program (NFLP) Grants

 These grants increase the number of qualified nurse faculty by creating a student loan program within individual schools of nursing and supporting individual students.
 Recipients must agree to teach at a school of nursing in exchange for cancellation of up to 85% of their educational loans, plus interest, over a four-year period.
-Applications for our NFLP funds can be obtained from Ms. Amy Bower, Office of Student Services.
+Applications for our NFLP funds can be obtained from Dr. Lisa Haddad, College of Nursing Graduate Programs.

 Full-time PhD students can apply through the School of Graduate Studies for a 10 or 20 hour a week position assisting a faculty member with research, teaching or other projects.
 Positions are available each year in the College of Nursing and other departments on campus.
 Some assistantships require regular presence on campus; others, depending upon the duties, may be possible to accomplish from a distance.
 In addition to a modest salary and the waiver of out-of-state tuition (when applicable), full maintenance fee is waived for a 20 hour position, and half maintenance fee is waived for a 10 hour position.

 Link to SGS site: https://www.etsu.edu/gradschool/funding/gats.php